lucasec/gitlab-server/README.md

 ### Versions

+You can change the versions of ruby, gitlab, and gitlab-shell installed by the cookbook.
+As long as the installation process does not change, you can update to newer versions of Gitlab independently from this cookbook.

 - `node['gitlab']['ruby_version']` - Ruby version to use (in an RVM string)
 - `node['gitlab']['branch']` - Branch from the main Gitlab repository to use
 - `node['gitlab']['shell_branch']` - Branch of Gitlab-Shell to use